 These are merely a few defenses that your drug trafficking attorney may use to win your case.
 Contact our Phoenix drug trafficking lawyer for a FREE consultation.

-Having an attorney on your side who has direct experience as a prosecutor can be a deciding factor in the outcome of your case.
+Having an attorney on your side with direct experience as a prosecutor can be a deciding factor in the outcome of your case.
 There is no substitute for federal court experience when you are facing felony prosecution in U.S. District Court.
 Our lead attorney, Richard Suzuki, is a former federal prosecutor / Assistant United States Attorney who can apply these insights to your case.
 If you have been arrested, indicted or targeted in an investigation, contact Suzuki Law Offices

 Case Highlight: Our client was allegedly caught with 162 lbs. of marijuana, firearms, and drug paraphernalia.
 Under Arizona’s sentencing guidelines, the client was facing 4 to 10 years in prison.
 Attorney Richard Suzuki took the case to trial and the client was found not guilty on all five counts (C.R.
 2010-111266-002).

 Federal drug trafficking charges often come as a result of intense investigations and months or years of planning by different government agencies.
 The DEA, ATF, and FBI often coordinate with state and local authorities.
 Hundreds of man hours go into building a case.
 Because we know how the feds think and are familiar with federal court procedures inside and out, we can help you fight a conviction or limit the adverse impact on your life.
-We know how to attack serious drug charges.
+We know how to attack serious Phoenix drug charges.

 At Suzuki Law Offices, our Phoenix drug trafficking attorneys do everything in our power to reduce the consequences of a drug trafficking arrest.
 We can work with you to help you achieve the best possible results in these serious matters.